-The servo pistons of the clutches, low reverse brake, and band are moved hydraulically to engage the clutches, brake, and apply the band.
-The clutch and brake pistons are released by spring tension, and band piston is released by spring tension and hydraulic pressure.
+The servo pistons of the clutches, low reverse brake, band and lock-up piston are moved hydraulically to engage the clutches, brake, apply the band and connect torque converter directly.
+The clutch and brake pistons are released by spring tension, and band piston is released by spring tension and hydraulic pressure and lock-up piston is released by hydraulic pressure.